joshjohanning/joshjohanning.github.io/_posts/2021-06-17-angular-tokenization.md

                   "with": "apps/My-Angular-App/src/environments/environment.prod.ts"
                 }
               ],
+              ...
+            }
+          }
 ```

 This encapsulates the best of both worlds - we are still building once and deploying many, but we also don't need a specialized build configuration to run through.
-We cna use the normal production build configuration and file replace the tokenized `environments.prod.ts` with `environment.ts` at build time.
+We can use the normal production build configuration and file replace the tokenized `environments.prod.ts` with `environment.ts` at build time.

 The deployment replace tokens task will replace the tokens with the proper environment-specific variable configuration.